Q: I have a credit score of 635, and I'm self-employed. Does this hurt my ability to get a credit card?

 Before proceeding, ensure you've split your personal and business finances into separate accounts.
 If you're operating as a sole proprietor under your own name, you can use your business checking account statement to prove a consistent income to lenders.
 If you've established a corporation or an LLC, you'll want to establish a credit history under your company's name.
 As you proceed, consider these tactics:

 - Open a secured credit card.
-If you can afford to park a few hundred dollars in a linked savings account for a year or two, banks such as Capital One, Bank of America, and Wells Fargo all offer affordable secured credit cards that can help you build trust with lenders.
+If you can afford to park a few hundred dollars in a linked savings account for a year or two, banks such as Capital One, Bank of America, and Wells Fargo all offer affordable secured credit cards that, with responsible credit card use on your side, may help you build trust with lenders.

 - Open a prepaid debit card with American Express.
 AmEx operates sophisticated prepaid cards under the Serve, BlueBird, and American Express brands, all with slightly different features.
 Under most conditions, you won't have to pay to use these cards.
 Better still, American Express monitors prepaid debit card usage to determine whether you might qualify for a traditional charge card.